-The current Director nominees bring to the Company the benefit of their qualifications, leadership, skills, and the diversity of their experience and backgrounds, as set forth below, which provide the Board, as a whole, with the skills and expertise that reflect the needs of the Company's regulated utilities and competitive energy businesses.
+The current Director nominees bring to the Company the benefit of their qualifications, leadership, skills, and the diversity of their experience and backgrounds, as set forth below, which provide the Board, as a whole, with the skills and expertise that reflect the needs of the Company.
 Below, for each Director nominee, is their age as of the date of the Annual Meeting, and information about their business experience, period of service as a Director, public or investment company directorships during the past five years, and other directorships.